flarum/docs/docs/faq.md

 ### Can I donate money to speed up development?

 All donations are gratefully received.
-You can give on [Patreon](https://flarum.org/donate) or [OpenCollective](https://opencollective.com/flarum).
+You can give on [Github Sponsors](https://github.com/sponsors/flarum) or [OpenCollective](https://opencollective.com/flarum).

 However, donations will not directly impact the speed of development on Flarum.
 We also encourage users to contribute in other ways, such as [contributing code](contributing.md), [building extensions](/extend/), writing documentation, translating Flarum into other languages, providing help and support on the [community forums](https://discuss.flarum.org/)... and just being a general positive energy around the community!